-- 1) Develop and maintain an integrated, multidisciplinary, faculty dental group practice. - 2) Promote, market, and provide the dental health care services of the Group to OUHSC employees, the public, and other approved entities. - 3) Provide exemplary care that reflects the mission of the College of Dentistry. - 4) Enhance recruitment and retention of highly qualified dental faculty. - 5) Enhance communication, cooperation, and collaboration between the College of Dentistry, the dental community and other health professionals. - Facilitate the development and continuing dental education of faculty members, residents, and students. - 7) Stimulate a scholarly atmosphere conducive to health sciences education, state-of-the-art health care, and health sciences research.
+- 1) Develop and maintain an integrated, multidisciplinary, faculty dental group practice. - Promote, market, and provide the dental health care services of the Group to OUHSC employees, the public, and other approved entities. - 3) Provide exemplary care, which reflects the mission of The College of Dentistry. - 4) Enhance recruitment and retention of highly qualified dental faculty. - 5) Enhance communication, cooperation, and collaboration between the College of Dentistry and the dental community. - 6) Facilitate the development and training of faculty members. - 7) Stimulate, within the local dental health community, a scholarly atmosphere conducive to health sciences education, state-of-the-art health care, and health sciences research.